 Page rule builder

 You can get to the page rule builder by clicking through to the Form Settings tab when editing any form inside of Contensis and clicking on the Edit Page Rules button.
-From this page you will see a button labelled Add a new rule which will bring you to the area to create, edit and remove form page rules.
+From this page you will see the Add a new rule button which will bring you to the area to create, edit and remove form page rules.
 Your form must have multiple pages before you can use this feature.

-To add pages to your form you simply need to drag in a page break from the left hand toolbox when editing a form, this will split the form into pages.
+To add pages to your form drag in a page break from the left hand toolbox when editing a form, this will split the form into pages.

-You can return to the form builder at any time by clicking on the Edit form button at any time.
+To return to the form builder click on the Edit form button.

 Viewing page rules in the form builder

-Once a page rule has been set any rules will be visible in the form builder on the relevant page break field.
-This allows you to simply check any current rule logic while you build your form.
+Once a page rule has been set, they will be visible in the form builder on the relevant page break field.
+This allows you to check any current rule logic while you build your form.
 Clicking the pencil icon will take you to the Page Rule Builder screen which shows the full list of rules.
 To view the rules as sentences within the Form Builder, click the eye icon.
-To close them simply click the yellow cross icon.
+To close them click the yellow cross icon.